google/zetasql/docs/query-syntax.md

 removing small groups that computes a noisy entity count per group.
 If you have `n` explicit differentially private aggregate functions in your query, then each aggregate individually gets `epsilon/(n+1)` for its computation.
-If used with `kappa` or `max_groups_contributed`, the effective `epsilon` per function per groups is further split by `kappa` or `max_groups_contributed`.
+If used with `max_groups_contributed`, the effective `epsilon` per function per groups is further split by `max_groups_contributed`.
 Additionally, if implicit clamping is used for an aggregate differentially private function, then half of the function's epsilon is applied towards computing implicit bounds, and half of the function's epsilon is applied towards the differentially private aggregation itself.

 #### `delta`
 <a id="dp_delta"></a>